hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-Enables or disables SSL/TLS for the WebSocket JSON-RPC service.
+Enables or disables server SSL/TLS authentication for the WebSocket JSON-RPC service.
 The default is `false`.

+Set the appropriate keystore type with the [`--rpc-ws-ssl-keystore-type`](#rpc-ws-ssl-keystore-type) command line option.

 ### `rpc-ws-ssl-key-file`